 It appears that PCBs in older building materials can elevate PCBs in indoor air and dust and cause higher body burden of certain PCB congeners in the bodies of people living or working in these buildings.
 In some cases the detected air concentrations were high enough to exceed residential or occupational health guidelines.
-In the EPA investigation into older schools in New York, indoor air levels frequently exceeded EPA health guidance for schools of 70-600 ng/m3 depending on the age of the children present.
-EPA requires caulk with more than 50ppm of PCBs to be removed.
+In the EPA investigation into older schools in New York, indoor air levels frequently exceeded EPA health guidance for schools of 0.70- $0.60 \,\mu\text{g/m}^3$ depending on the age of the children present.
+EPA requires caulk with more than 50 ppm of PCBs to be removed.
+PCB containing fluorescent light ballasts that remain in service are generally more than 30 years and have exceeded their expected life-span.
+They are at high risk for over-heating and failing and should be removed and properly disposed.